 Don’t forget, whether you’re driving a car or motorhoming in Norway, you must have winter tyres, and drive with your headlights on all day.

 Remember the days are much shorter so you won’t be able to travel so far.
+Also, the south of Norway is below the arctic circle.
+If you want to go above the Arctic Circle, head to Tromso.

 Romantic Road, Germany